Back to School Sale: $100 OFF Sitewide Shop now

 What is Herpes01Definition

 Herpes is a transmittable viral infection that forms painful or nearly painless blisters on the skin’s surface.
 There are mainly two types of herpes virus, HSV-1 and HSV-2.
-The former is associated with the oral cavity while the latter one has a relation to genital areas.
+The former is associated with the oral cavity, while the latter is related to genital areas.

 Causes